antolinij/RESTful-sql-engine/README.md

 8. after test remove images and volumes unused in docker `docker system prune -a`

 # note #1
-## These files have to be in the folder as the docker-compose.yml file.
+## The next files have to be in the folder as the docker-compose.yml file.
 You should choose your own data
 ## File .env:
 DEBUG=0
 SECRET_KEY=asd123sadfas234JH7DDFs3